mgm1203/Password-Resetting-and-Account-Unlocking-in-Active-Directory/README.md

 3. Simulate a locked user account.
 4. Unlock the user's account using Active Directory Users and Computers.
 5. Reset the user's password using Active Directory Users and Computers.
-6. Simulate a disabled user account.
-7. Disable the user's account in Active Directory.
+6. Disable the user's account in Active Directory.
-8. Verify that the disabled account can no longer authenticate.
-9. Re-enable the account and verify that the user can log in again.
+7. Re-enable the account and verify that the user can log in again.
-10. Document each Help Desk scenario with screenshots.

 # Deployment and Configuration Steps